KSI Handbook - KSI Global

 Clan ops Uniforms:

-7 day waiting period following the application being submitted.
+- A 7 day waiting period will follow the application being submitted.
 Security Check and background information will be analyzed prior to being invited back to KSI.

-Security Checks is the process of looking at information provided to make sure there will be no issues in the future regarding members history/friends list, this is to be done with new members, rejoins and anyone with questionable history.
+A Security Check is the process of looking at information provided to make sure there will be no issues in the future regarding members history/friends list, this is to be done with new members, rejoins and anyone with questionable history.

 Rejoining KSI After Being DNH-/-Blacklisted